This section describes how to restore a domain configurations from an XML file for guest domains and for the control (primary) domain.

 The following example shows how to restore a single domain.
 First, you restore the ldg1 domain from the XML file.
 Then, you bind and restart the ldg1 domain that you restored.

-# ldm add-domain -i ldg1.xml # ldm bind ldg1 # ldm start ldg1
+primary# ldm add-domain -i ldg1.xml primary# ldm bind ldg1 primary# ldm start-domain ldg1

 Before You Begin